department-of-veterans-affairs/gibct-data-service/README.md

 the actual data pushed to **GIBCT** for public consumption.

 ### Primary User Flow
-Institution profile data is synthesized from 21 separate CSVs maintained by various federal sources.
+Institution profile data is synthesized from separate CSVs maintained by various federal sources.
 Once the CSVs are uploaded, a `preview` version can be compiled.
 The data for the `preview` version can then be viewed by using the GIBCT in the link provided on the **GIDS** dashboard.
-Once the new preview version is "approved" it can then be pushed to `production`.
+Once the new preview version is "approved" it can then be published to `production`.

 ## Developer Setup